 In the area of healthcare, in 2011, the Lavines endowed the Lavine Family Humanitarian Studies Initiative at the Harvard School of Public Health and funded the Lavine Family Research Initiative at Brigham and Women's Hospital to support migraine research.
 Mr. Lavine also serves on the board of Dana-Farber Cancer Institute and previously served on the board of Boston Children’s Hospital Trust.

-Mr. Lavine graduated from Columbia College, Phi Beta Kappa and Magna Cum Laude, and holds an M.B.A with Distinction from Harvard Business School.
-In 2017, Mr. Lavine was awarded the Alexander Hamilton Medal, the highest honor given to a member of the college community for distinguished services.
+Mr. Lavine has received several awards from Columbia and other organizations.
+In 2017, Mr. Lavine was awarded the Alexander Hamilton Medal, the highest honor given to a member of the Columbia College community for distinguished services.
 While at Columbia, he received the David Truman Award for outstanding contribution to the academic affairs of the college.
-He received the Dean’s Leadership Award for the Class of 1988 25th Reunion.
-He is a past recipient of Columbia’s John Jay Award for professional achievement, Columbia/Barnard Hillel’s Seixas Award, Opportunity Nation’s American Dream Award, and the New England Anti-Defamation League’s Distinguished Community Service Award.
-In 2015, Voices For Service recognized Jonathan as a Champion of National Service.
+He also received the Dean’s Leadership Award for the Class of 1988 25th reunion.
+Mr. Lavine is a past recipient of Columbia’s John Jay Award for professional achievement and Columbia/Barnard Hillel’s Seixas Award, which recognizes his significant contributions to Jewish life on campus.

-- Columbia College awards highest honor to Jonathan S. Lavine, CC ’88 (Fall 2017)
+- Columbia College Awards Highest Honor to Jonathan S. Lavine, CC ’88 (Fall 2017)

-- Jonathan Lavine elected to Columbia Board of Trustees.
-(Fall 2011)
+- Jonathan Lavine Elected to Columbia Board of Trustees (Fall 2011)